Mohyliv-Podilskyi Raion: Geography

 Mohyliv-Podilskyi Raion is located in the southwest of Vinnytsia region.
 It borders Chernivtsi and Khmelnytskyi regions of Ukraine, and with Moldova.
 The area of the district is 3221.0 km^{2}.

 While the raion contains many villages and rural-type settlements, there are only two cities in the district: Mohyliv-Podilskyi and Vendychany.
 There are additionally three urban-type settlements: Chernivtsi, Sloboda-Bushanska, and Murovani Kurylivtsi.

-Mohyliv-Podilskyi Raion district is located on the outhern slopes of Podilska upland.
+Mohyliv-Podilskyi Raion district is located on the southern slopes of Podilska upland.
 The relief of the district is an undulating plain, cut by river valleys, ravines, and gullies.

 The climate is moderately continental.
 Winter is cool, summer is not hot.
 The average temperature in July is +20 °C, in January −5 °C. The maximum precipitation falls in the summer in the form of rain.
 The average annual amount is from 520 to 590 mm, changing from west to east.

 Mohyliv-Podilskyi Raion is located in the Dniester valley, on its left side.

 Mohyliv-Podilskyi Raion is located in the forest-steppe natural zone.
 Among the trees in the forests, oaks and hornbeam dominate.
 Typical large mammals are elk, roe deer, wild boar, squirrels, beavers, hares and wolves.

 Mohyliv-Podilskyi Raion has reserves of limestone and sandstone.